 Paralinguistics

-Think about how the meaning of a sentence can be changed just only by how you pronounce and articulate different words.
+Think about how the meaning of a sentence can be changed just by how you pronounce and articulate different words.
 Misunderstandings can arise from small things, like not hearing a word correctly.

 For example, the words affect and effect have different meanings, but sound very similar.
 Fortunately, in most cases, we can use context and body language to discern between the two.